kalaspuff/stockholm/README.md

 ## Installation with `pip`
 Like you would install any other Python package, use `pip`, `poetry`, `pipenv` or your favourite tool.

 ```
 $ pip install stockholm
 ```

-Or to install with Protocol Buffers support, automatically including the `protobuf` package.
+To install with Protocol Buffers support, specify the `protobuf` extras.

 ```
 $ pip install stockholm[protobuf]
 ```